 Referrals are up to the discretion of the physician.
 Generally speaking, walk-in based visits are not suited for referrals as it is usually better to speak to your family doctor.
 This is so that there is continuity in your care over a longitudinal basis.

 Find more information here about where and how we can help you with your prescriptions.

-Many doctors feel comfortable prescribing routine prescriptions online (such as prescriptions for non-severe conditions such as acne or seasonal allergies).
-If you need refills for a previously filled medication (such as birth control or thyroid medication), doctors may provide you with refills which can be sent to a local pharmacy.
-For some chronic or severe conditions, you may need to get your prescription with a regular healthcare provider, such as a family doctor or a specialist.
+Many doctors feel comfortable prescribing routine prescriptions online (such as prescriptions for non-severe conditions like acne or seasonal allergies).
+If you need refills for a previously filled medication (such as birth control or thyroid medication), our online doctors may provide you with refills that can be sent to a local pharmacy.
+For some chronic or severe conditions, you may need to get your prescription from a regular healthcare provider, such as a family doctor or a specialist.
+They are also able to provide online doctor’s notes when necessary.
 Our doctors cannot fill any controlled prescriptions such as narcotics, benzodiazepines, sedatives, or stimulants.

-Absolutely, you can always take a prescription which you received online to an in-person pharmacy.
-Our doctor’s can also directly fax it to a pharmacy of your choice.
+Absolutely, you can always take a prescription that you received online to an in-person pharmacy.
+Our doctors can also directly fax it to a pharmacy of your choice.
 When booking, simply select the pharmacy that you usually go to or one that is nearest to you.

 There are many considerations when booking an Imaging requestion, and you’ll find some answers to commonly asked questions here.